 Over the past year, the Advisory Committee met virtually and began wrestling with this and other challenges facing approximately 1,500 Jewish schools in communities worldwide.
 They are currently formulating a series of strategic approaches to broaching these issues.
 The Israel colloquium was the committee’s first face-to-face meeting, and stimulated a series of extremely rich and productive discussions.
 They met with Dr. Nahman Shai, the Israel Minister of Diaspora Affairs, and Tziona Koenig-Yair, Director General of the Ministry, and heard about the Israeli government’s deep commitment to partnering with key Jewish education initiatives worldwide.

-The committee is chaired by Rabbi Dr. Howard Deitcher and includes: Rabbi Prof. Yehuda Brandes, president of Herzog College and chairman of the Hemed Council in Israel; Paul Bernstein, CEO of Prizmah, U.S.A; Dr. David Bryfman, CEO of the Jewish Education Project in New York; Dr. Daniel Held, Executive Director of the UJA Jewish Federation of Greater Toronto, Canada; Ariel Cohen Imach, Director of the Central Council of Jewish Education of AMIA in Argentina; Rabbi David Meyer, Executive Director of PaJeS, UK; Prof. Rona Milch Novick, Dean of the Azrieli School for Advanced Studies in Jewish Education at Yeshiva University, New York; Devorah Serrao, CEO of Alliance France; Prof. Miriam Heller-Stern, Vice Provost for Educational Strategy at Hebrew Union College in Los Angeles; and Theresa Gafna Venova, deputy head of Jewish Studies at the Lauder School in Prague, Czech Republic.
+The committee is chaired by Rabbi Dr. Howard Deitcher and includes: Rabbi Prof. Yehuda Brandes, president of Herzog College and chairman of the Hemed Council in Israel; Paul Bernstein, CEO of Prizmah: Center for Jewish Day Schools, North America; Dr. David Bryfman, CEO of the Jewish Education Project in New York; Dr. Daniel Held, Executive Director of the UJA Jewish Federation of Greater Toronto, Canada; Ariel Cohen Imach, Director of the Central Council of Jewish Education of AMIA in Argentina; Rabbi David Meyer, Executive Director of PaJeS, UK; Prof. Rona Milch Novick, Dean of the Azrieli School for Advanced Studies in Jewish Education at Yeshiva University, New York; Devorah Serrao, CEO of Alliance France; Prof. Miriam Heller-Stern, Vice Provost for Educational Strategy at Hebrew Union College in Los Angeles; and Theresa Gafna Venova, deputy head of Jewish Studies at the Lauder School in Prague, Czech Republic.

 Rabbi Prof. Yehuda Brandes, president of Herzog College, explained that the College partnered with the Ministry of Diaspora Affairs because of its deep commitment to and understanding of the acute need to strengthen education for Jewish identity, and the complex challenges facing Jewish educators.